knight666/portfolio/src/intro.md

-I'm an experienced front-end developer working in the AAA games industry.

-I have shipped multiple AAA video game projects with teams spread all across the globe.
-I have worked with all kinds of UI frameworks and have even built a few of them myself over the years.
+I'm a game developer with over a decade of experience with making best-in-class user interfaces for AAA games, and I want to help you get the most out of your team and take your projects to the next level.
+I've shipped multiple AAA video games with teams spread all across the globe, and I've worked with every UI framework under the sun; I've even made a few myself.

 What excites me about front-end development is seeing results quickly and being able to bring creative visions to life.
-I love working with user experience designers to figure out how to optimize an interaction flow equally as much as I love figuring out an optimal way to grab data from a backend.
+I love working with designers to optimize an interaction flow just as much as I love figuring out an optimal way to grab data from a backend.

-And although I mainly work in C++, I built [this portfolio](https://github.com/knight666/portfolio) myself using nothing but HTML and CSS best practices.
+And although I mainly work in C++, I built [this portfolio](https://github.com/knight666/portfolio) using modern web development practices.
+That's because I believe the future of games UI is actually the web, using frameworks like [Coherent Gameface](https://coherent-labs.com/).